Reviewing VinFast Auto (VFS) & Its Peers

-VinFast Auto (NASDAQ:VFS – Get Free Report) is one of 655 public companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
-We will compare VinFast Auto to related businesses based on the strength of its profitability, institutional ownership, analyst recommendations, dividends, valuation, risk and earnings.
+VinFast Auto (NASDAQ:VFS – Get Free Report) is one of 688 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its competitors?
+We will compare VinFast Auto to related businesses based on the strength of its profitability, risk, valuation, analyst recommendations, earnings, dividends and institutional ownership.

 Analyst Recommendations

-This is a breakdown of current ratings and price targets for VinFast Auto and its peers, as reported by MarketBeat.
+This is a breakdown of current ratings and price targets for VinFast Auto and its competitors, as provided by MarketBeat.com.

 |Sell Ratings